All Episodes

 Meanwhile, as we stay in Rhode Island, this is from February 18th.

-Municipal electric bills will increase by a total of one million dollars, while state government's bill will rise by four hundred and seventy-six thousand dollars, according to an estimate commissioned by the national grid from Energy Security Analysts Incorporated cost would rise by three and a half percent every year for the next two years.
+Municipal electric bills will increase by a total of $1 million, while state government's bill will rise by $476,000, according to an estimate commissioned by the National Grid from Energy Security Analysts Incorporated.

-Now you were talking about a hoax here.
+Now, you were talking about a hoax here.

 One and a half million increase using wind power for Little Rhode Island.

-Uh and they tried to keep this information from public view, by the way.
+And they tried to keep this information from public view, by the way.

-Some people found out about the leak.
+Some people found out about the leak that they didn't want people to know.

-See, they spread this well, wind power is going to solve all the problems.
+Wind power is going to solve all the problems.

 No, everybody's electric bill is going to rise.

-We have uh some sample sound bites of the prank call from the so-called journalist Ian Murphy of the Buffalo Beast, who posed as David Koch, calling the governor of Wisconsin Scott Walker.
+We have some sample sound bites of the prank call from the so-called journalist Ian Murphy of the Buffalo Beast, who posed as David Koch, calling the governor of Wisconsin Scott Walker.

 In our first excerpt, Murphy, the journalist, term used loosely here, posing as David Koch says, I'm a little disheartened by the situation there.

-Scott, what's uh what's the latest?
+Scott, what's the latest?

 We're actually hanging pretty tough.

-I mean, you know, this uh amazingly, there's a much smaller group of protesters, almost all of whom are in from other states today.
+Amazingly, there's a much smaller group of protesters, almost all of whom are in from other states today.

 Okay, so he's saying exactly what he says in public.